Spotted wing drosophila

 SWD can be difficult to control unless prompt measures are taken.
 Good crop hygiene and trapping can give some protection, combined with careful insecticide application and covering crops with fine (less than 0.98 mm) insect proof mesh.

 Check fruiting plants frequently as soon as crops begin to ripen so action can be taken before a damaging population has developed.
-When choosing control options you can minimise harm to non-target animals by starting with the methods in the non-pesticide control section.
-If this is not sufficient to reduce the damage to acceptable levels then you may choose to use pesticides.
-Within this group the shorter persistence pesticides (that are usually certified for organic growing) are likely to be less damaging to non-target wildlife than those with longer persistence and/or systemic action.
+When choosing management options you can minimise harm to non-target animals by starting with the methods in the non-pesticide control section and avoiding pesticides.
+Within pesticides the shorter persistence products (that are usually certified for organic growing) are likely to be less damaging to non-target wildlife than those with longer persistence and/or systemic action.
+Pesticide treatments are likely to kill natural enemies and are only likely to be successful if the entire plant can be reached.

 Trapping and monitoring